1871fotc/1871fotc.github.io/docs/stories/forgotten.md

 **Stories of World War One soldiers in unmarked graves**

-A Friends of Toowong Cemetery volunteer and ex-serviceman asked, "why are there so many unmarked graves in the soldier’s section?".
-Over 600 soldiers inunmarked graves  have been discovered in Portion 10 of Toowong Cemetery.
+A Friends of Toowong Cemetery volunteer and ex-serviceman asked, "*why are there so many unmarked graves in the soldier’s section?*".
+Over 600 soldiers in unmarked graves  have been discovered in Portion 10 of Toowong Cemetery.
 Approximately 13% of all soldiers buried at Toowong Cemetery are in unmarked graves.

-Friends of Toowong Cemetery are applying for grants to mark these graves with a cement plinth and plaque.
-On 19 February 2025, we received [a grant to mark 42 graves](https://minister.dva.gov.au/news-and-media/minister/recognition-and-respect-their-final-resting-place).
+On 19 February 2025, Friends of Toowong Cemetery received [a grant to mark 42 graves](https://minister.dva.gov.au/news-and-media/minister/recognition-and-respect-their-final-resting-place) with a cement plinth and plaque.

 ### World War One